droundy/fac/web/documentation.md

 3. It seems that bilge hangs when running latex (at least sometimes)

+5. Separate explicit from autodetermined inputs and outputs.

+6. Check that explicit inputs either exist and are in git or have rules.

 <a href="building.pdf"><img src="building.png" alt="build times"></a>
 <a href="rebuilding.pdf"><img src="rebuilding.png" alt="rebuild times"></a>
 <a href="touching-c.pdf"><img src="touching-c.png" alt="more build times"></a>